Data centers and Entergy

 Any time economic developments of this scale are announced, there are bound to be questions about the impact on residents, and information being shared by outside parties is not always accurate.
 Here are a few of the most common myths about data centers that are circulating — busted.

-Fact: Electric grids operate on economies of scale, so when large customers establish service to a major new project, they help spread the utility’s fixed costs to operate and maintain the grid over a wider customer base, driving down electricity prices for everyone.
+Fact: New large industrial customers help pick up a larger share of the grid maintenance improvement costs that residential and small business customers would otherwise have to bear alone.
 Data center customers are also paying the cost to connect their facilities to our grid.
 There is no mark-up cost to customers on the service we provide, including any charges for purchasing fuel to power our plants.

 Some of the infrastructure improvements that data center customers pay for produce additional benefits for existing customers, such as replacing old generation units slated to retire with new modern power plants.
 Replacing units sooner with new, more efficient modern power plants could save existing current customers billions of dollars on future bills.

-Fact: The presence of data centers on our grid will not impact reliability or service for other customers.
+Fact: The presence of data centers on our grid will not negatively impact reliability or service for other customers.
+The infrastructure improvements being made and additional generation resources being added to the grid to power these facilities will actually improve systemwide grid reliability.
+Maintaining grid reliability and power quality are core guiding principles in our Fair Share Plus pledge to our customers.
 Data centers need a large amount of electricity to operate, but before agreeing to power a new facility, we work extensively with the new data center customer to ensure that enough new power generation capacity and appropriate transmission upgrades will be added to the system to reliably supply additional demand on the grid while maintaining reliable service to our existing customers.

 Fact: Each Electric Service Agreement between one of our operating companies and an industrial customer like a data center is unique, and the terms are competitively sensitive to the customer and therefore confidential.
-However, in any service agreement negotiation, we ensure that contract provisions such as prepayment requirements, multi-year contract terms, credit and collateral requirements, and early termination penalties protect existing Entergy customers from these types of risks.
+Our Fair Share Plus pledge to our customers, however, includes guiding principles to ensure our data center service agreements include safeguards for our other customers, including sufficiently long contract terms, strong collateral requirements, and guaranteeing adequate revenue from the data center.
 Regulators oversee these arrangements to ensure that the interests of all customers are protected.

 Recent news